mach91uk/alarmatic/README.md

 - **Flip your phone and other snooze settings**
 There are many ways to help you snooze your alarms in a way that best suits your needs, including the really quick method of just picking up you phone and flipping it.

+- **Shake yourself awake**
+Are you a hard sleeper?
+Then instead of just pressing a button why not why not shake your phone 10, 20 or even 30 time to snooze or dismiss.
+All configurable in the settings.

 - **Protection against accidentally dismissing an alarm** No one wants to accidentally dismiss an alarm, so we have provided a couple of features to help.
 You can opt for dismiss to require a long press (just a tap does nothing).
 To be really sure, after the first press the Snooze and Dismiss buttons are swapped, requiring a second confirmation press on the Dismiss button in the new location.